Multi-Use Radio Service: Range

+MURS range will vary, depending on antenna size and placement.
+With an external antenna, ranges of 10 mi or more can be expected.
+Since MURS radios use frequencies in the VHF business band, they are subject to obstructions in line of sight, which includes the curvature of the Earth.
+The higher you can place the antennas on both transmit and receive sides (within legal limits), the further you can transmit and receive.
+Some antenna manufacturers claim an external antenna can increase the effective radiated power of a transmitter by a factor of 4.

 Authorized modes

 Permitted areas of operation

 MURS operation is authorized anywhere a CB radio station is authorized and within or over any area of the world where radio services are regulated by the FCC.
 Those areas are within the territorial limits of: